Ryan Weldon

 Ryan Weldon is an American politician.
 He serves as a Republican member for the 41st district in the Iowa House of Representatives since 2025.

+Career

 Weldon is a digital business development manager and former Ankeny School Board president.
+In February 2024, he announced his run for state representative.

+Weldon was elected in the 2024 Iowa House of Representatives election, defeating Molly Buck and flipping the seat from the Democratic Party.
+Weldon is running for re-election in the 2026 Iowa House of Representatives election.